ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and is still open.

+-  ``ERRATA_X2_3324338``: This applies errata 3324338 workaround to Cortex-X2
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and is still open.

 -  ``ERRATA_X2_3701772``: This applies errata 3701772 workaround to Cortex-X2
    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and is still open.